LahiruPriyankara/SpringBootAppThree-Security/README.md

 -CREATE SCHEMA `springbootjpajwtsecuritydb`;

--DataBase which i have used also have given.
+-DataBase which I used also have been given.(springbootjpajwtsecuritydb)

 ----------------------------------------------------------------------